PacktPublishing/Mastering-Modern-Web-Penetration-Testing/README.md

 PC or Mac
 Windows 7 SP1 (recommended) or
-higher Mac OS X 10.10 or higher
+higher Mac OS X 10.10 or higher.

 The host machine should have at
 least: 2.2 GHz Core i3/i5 processor
 or AMD equivalent.
 8GB or 16GB
 of RAM, the higher the better.

 VirtualBox or VMWare
 Workstation running the following operating systems: Kali Linux 2.0